-You will need to show that your service-connected disabilities directly cause unemployability and do not allow you to earn a livelihood.
+You will need to show that your service-connected disabilities directly cause unemployability and do not allow you to earn a livelihood working in a substantially gainful occupation.
 Typically, this is the most challenging step in qualifying for TDIU benefits.

 To overcome these hurdles, you may need an attorney who is experienced in dealing with the VA.
 Berry Law can advise you during the IU application and appeals process to maximize your chances of obtaining TDIU disability benefits.